 Life insurance policy promises a payment of a lump sum to beneficiaries in case of death of the customer.
 Usually in such policies, the policy expires when the customer dies or when he/she reaches a certain age.
-Extensions offered to such policies are total permanent disability, accident disability, accident death and critical illness insurance.
+Extensions offered to such policies are total permanent disability, accident death and severe illness insurance.